aaronpowell/aaronpowell.github.io/src/documents/posts/2011-02-18-doin-nothin.md

---- cson
+---
   title: "Are you Doin' Nothin'?"
   metaTitle: "Are you Doin' Nothin'?"
   description: "Interested in tracking what doing nothing really means to you?"
   revised: "2011-02-19"
   date: "2011-02-18"
-tags: ["ruby","web"]
+  tags:
+    - "ruby"
+    - "web"
   migrated: "true"
-urls: ["/doin-nothin"]
+  urls:
+    - "/doin-nothin"
-summary: """
+  summary: ""

-"""
 ---
 I've been interested in what the impact low performing computers have on the overall efficiency of my daily output.